 What is fingerprinting?

-Digital fingerprinting, also known as probabilistic attribution, refers to a process that advertisers use to gather information about users that have interacted with their ads in order to identify their unique device.
+Digital fingerprinting, also known as probabilistic attribution, refers to a process that advertisers sometimes use to gather information about users who have interacted with their ads in order to identify their unique device.
 Fingerprinting works by combining certain publicly available attributes of a user’s device, location, and more to create a unique identifier or “fingerprint” of their device.
 Specifically, the attributes that are collected to identify a user’s device include their computer or mobile hardware, operating system, IP address, web browser, and more.